 Well, Assassin’s Creed Odyssey is kind of like the worst of both worlds in that it doesn’t star Bayek and Aya, and it’s coming out this year in a very similar world with very similar gameplay.
 And yet, here I am being pretty excited about it.
 I’m curious to see how the dialogue options work, since at first blush they seem more akin to the pretty meaningless options in Uncharted 4.
 However, I’ll say that if Ubisoft puts out another similar Assassin’s Creed in fall of 2019, I’ll be right back to my old “burnt out” feeling on the series.

-Babylon’s Fall was announced at Sony’s E3 press conference, and there’s still a lot we don’t know about it.
+There’s still a lot we don’t know about Babylon’s Fall after its announcement at the Sony press conference.
 Given that it’s a Platinum game — and that we saw some action during the reveal trailer — it’s probably safe to assume that it’s an action game of some sort with a focus on sword combat.
 I got a definite Dark Souls vibe from what I saw, and it would be very interesting to see Platinum take on some RPG mechanics.

 There’s a very cool trailer breakdown over at Game Informer that I recommend to anyone that wants to learn more about Babylon’s Fall’s timeline and events that may take place during the game.
 Until we see more, it’ll mostly be speculation, but given the pedigree of the studio and the craziness of the trailer, there’s more than enough to be excited about with Babylon’s Fall.